syncfusion-content/winui-docs/winui/SegmentedControl/Themes.md

 # Theme support in WinUI Segmented Control

-This section explains about features that aid in the Themes of [Segmented](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html) Contol, customization of the apprence of Segmented item, and its related operations in the Segmented control.
+This section explains about features that aid in the Themes of [Segmented](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html) Control, customization of the appearance of Segmented item, and its related operations in the Segmented control.

 ## Set the Themes in Segmented Control

-The Segmented control provided a theme support and change the apprence of the control can be Set the themes in [RequestedTheme] () property in App.xaml file.
+The Segmented control provided a theme support and change the appearance of the control can be Set the themes in [RequestedTheme] () property in App.xaml file.
 The following code sample will be used to set theme in application

 * Dark Theme